Property Law

 - Purchase and sale

 We work closely with our clients to learn more about their long-term goals.
-We can help you plan a strategy from the outset of your real estate transaction to ensure the property stays in your possession and away from unnecessary disputes for as long as you need it.
+We can help you plan a strategy from the outset of your real estate transaction to help the property stay in your possession and away from unnecessary disputes for as long as you need it.

 In Oregon, neighbors must share in the cost and maintenance of the fence between their properties.
 If one neighbor refuses to pay for their half of the fence, the other neighbor may pursue legal action to collect the expenses.